Datron 4910 series DC voltage reference repair

 Battery cells power pack

 To replace old dead accumulators I’ve bought 15 pcs brand new Powersonic PS-621.
+These have same capacity as originals and should work equally well.

 I’ve sorted batteries by their voltage and change level into groups, since they are used in 3S arrays with total of 5 arrays.